Historic Yates Mill County Park is not on my usual round of go-to parks.

 In addition to tours of the fully restored fort, the park offers both sound-side and surf fishing, hiking trails, ranger guided tours, a protected swim area, a refreshment stand, and a bathhouse.

-It’s time to get back in shape after…..whatever happened to make you feel less than your optimal buff self.
+It’s time to get back in shape after…..*whatever* happened over the Holidays to make you feel less than your optimal buff self 😉

-Maybe you’ve just been really busy, or worn out from your Summer and Fall adventures, or – like me – you’ve been laid low by allergies or seasonal cold and flu?
+Maybe you’ve just been really busy, or worn out from your Christmas and New Year’s adventures, or – like me – you’ve been laid low by seasonal cold and flu?

-Or maybe some of you – also like me – can’t remember how to dress yourself to go anywhere if it’s not 100 degrees and 99% humidity outside?
+Or maybe some of you – also like me – can’t remember how to dress yourself to go anywhere if red, green and glitter aren’t the dress code?

 Author ready for a hike

-Well, you’d better get over it pretty quick, because Fall is here, and you know what that means?
+Well, you’d better get over it pretty quick, because February is almost here, and you know what that means?

-Resort travel and Holiday parties.
+Resort travel and Superbowl parties.
 That’s right, and you won’t be able to hide under that bulky “ugly” sweater for all of them.

-Some Resort travel will require swimwear (ack!!) and some gatherings will require the dreaded slinky dress.
+Some Resort travel will require swimwear (ack!!) and some gatherings may even require tight jeans or the dreaded slinky dress.

 The Ugly Christmas Sweater isn’t appropriate at the beach…